liferay/liferay-central-test-2/SLIM-RUNTIME-README.markdown

 ## The Database

-When the slim runtime is started for the first time, the database schema is auto created.
-For example, if you executed `show tables;` for MariaDB, the following output is displayed:
+The Slim Runtime creates the database schema automatically the first time it runs.

+    MariaDB [lportal]> show tables;
     +------------------+
     | Tables_in_lportal|
     +------------------+